zaxcie/data-resources/README.md

 # Data Resources

-This repository is meant as a resource for anyone with questions related to data analytics, data engineering or BI.
-It contains:
+Hello!
+This repository is meant as a resource for anyone with questions related to data analytics, data engineering or BI :) It contains:

-- Documentation on views in our databases
+- Documentation on views in our databases (Snowflake, BigQuery)
-- Helpful scripts (SQL, Python, LookML)
+- Useful scripts from various projects (SQL, Python)
+- A/B test experimentation resources and code
 - Analyses, visulizations, models (Jupyter Notebook)
+- Etc.

+Please reach out to ron.nahshon@lemonade.com with any questions.
+Thank you!